PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 # Spring Boot - testing Spring Data repositories with Spock

 In this article, I would like to present you with a simple, yet very effective approach for testing your Spring Data repositories using the Spock framework.
 For the purposes of this article, we will be using the Spring Data Neo4j module to create our simple DAO and repository and Gradle for handling our dependencies.
+We will be covering a basic Spock testing features as well as a basic project setup to test out our application.
+To follow along, you will need to have access to a Neo4j database.

 ## Why Spock?

 Spock is a very useful framework for testing your application - it has a very simple, Groovy-based syntax, providing its user with much more flexibility when it comes down to creating test cases and checking its results.

-# Project setup
+## Project setup

+For all the people new to the subject, I will now show you how to create a sample Spring Boot project for our testing purposes.
+Feel free to skip the following sections if you are already familiar with the spring setup process.

-## Create your Spring Boot project
+### Create your Spring Boot project

 In order to create your project, head over to the [Spring Initializer](https://start.spring.io/) website.
 You will be asked to select adequate options for your project - just as shown on the image below.
 For now, we will ignore the dependencies section.
 Feel free to change the following options such as the Java version according to your needs.